How to Get Presale Tickets with Your Credit Card

 How to get presale tickets with Citi

 1. Visit the Citi Entertainment site.
 Here you can find full listings of all available Citi Entertainment events.
 Use the search bar at the top to search for specific artists or events.
 You can also use dropdown menus to filter the list by type of event, location, and date.
-There’s no login required to access this website.
+You won’t need to log in to access this website.

 2. Look for presale events.
 Most events should have an option to “Buy Now” or “Buy Presale Tickets.”
 For presale tickets, find an event that has the “Buy Presale Tickets” option and select it.

 3. Buy your tickets.
 On the event page, choose your desired dates and venue.
-Continuing with the purchasing option should bring you to a third-party site such as Live Nation or Ticketmaster.
-To complete your purchase, you might have to enter a passcode, which is typically the first six digits of your Citi credit card or Citibank debit card.
+Continuing with the purchasing option should bring you to a third-party site such as the Ticketmaster or Live Nation presale page.
+To complete your purchase, you might have to enter a presale password or passcode, which is typically the first six digits of your Citi credit card or Citibank debit card.
+You’ll have to use your Citi card to purchase your tickets during a Citi presale event.

 For Citi card options, check out our guide on Citi credit cards.